-Joint pain is very common; as many as one-third of adults suffer from joint pain at any given time.
+Joint pain is common as we get older; as many as one-third of adults suffer from joint pain at any given time.
 Typical places for joint pain include the knees, shoulders, neck, hips, elbows, wrists, and ankles.
 The severity of joint pain ranges from mild soreness to immobilizing pain, and it can last a few weeks (acute) or for months or years (chronic).
-Because you use your joints (the place where two bones meet) any time you move any part of your body, severe joint pain can be very disabling.
+Because you use your joints (the place where two bones meet) any time you move any part of your body, severe joint pain can be disabling.

-Joint pain has many causes, including injury, inflammation, age, infection, and cancer.
-Medical diagnoses associated with joint pain include osteoporosis, arthritis, fibromyalgia, bursitis, lupus, and gout.
+Joint pain and stiffness have many causes, including injury, inflammation, age, infection, and cancer.
+Medical diagnoses associated with joint pain include osteoporosis, arthritis, post-traumatic arthritis, chondromalacia of the kneecap, fibromyalgia, bursitis, lupus, gout, and pigmented villonodular synovitis (PVNS).

-While it is possible to qualify for Social Security Disability or Supplemental Security Income (SSI) as a result of your chronic joint pain, it's rarely easy.
+While it's possible to qualify for Social Security disability insurance or Supplemental Security Income (SSI) as a result of bad knees, bad hips, or other chronic joint pain, it's rarely easy.

-To qualify for disability benefits, you must first show the Social Security Administration that you are not doing substantial work and that you have a severe “medically determinable" impairment that will last for a continuous period of not less than a year.
-In order to get disability benefits for joint pain, therefore, you must first seek a diagnosis and treatment from medical professionals and establish that you have an ongoing impairment.
-In other words, if you apply for disability because of severe pain in a joint, you won't be considered for benefits unless you have x-rays, MRIs, or lab tests showing that you have a physical impairment that could reasonably be expected to produce your symptoms.
+To qualify for disability benefits, you must first show the Social Security Administration that you are not doing substantial work and that you have a "medically determinable" impairment (MDI) that will last for a year or more.
+Your first step, therefore, is to seek a diagnosis and treatment from medical professionals and establish that you have an ongoing impairment.
+If you apply for disability because of severe pain in a joint, you won't be considered for benefits unless you have x-rays, MRIs, or lab tests showing that you have a physical impairment that could reasonably be expected to produce your symptoms.

-If you have met these initial requirements, Social Security will then assess whether your impairment qualifies for disability benefits.
-You can qualify for disability benefits in one of two ways: (1) by showing that your impairment meets or equals the requirements in Social Security's blue book, the listing of impairments that automatically qualify for benefits; or (2) by showing that your impairment causes physical and/or mental limitations that prevent you from working full-time.
+If you have met these initial requirements, Social Security will then assess whether your impairment is severe enough to qualify for disability benefits.
+You can qualify for benefits in one of two ways: (1) by showing that your impairment is so severe that it "meets" or "equals" the requirements in Social Security's listing of impairments, which automatically qualify for benefits; or (2) by showing that your impairment causes such severe physical and/or mental limitations that you can't work full time at any job.

-The blue book also includes others listings that are associated with chronic joint pain.
-To learn more about meeting the requirements under these listings, see our articles about these impairments:medically equivalent to one of these listings.
+Social Security's listing of impairments also includes others listings that are associated with chronic joint pain.
+To learn more about meeting the requirements under these listings, see our articles about these impairments: